WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 We see that 1.97 seconds is spent on the registry, 0.33 seconds on file actions, 0.24 seconds on the ProcessGroupPolicyExRegistry instruction.

-Here&#8217;s a table showing the results:
+Here's a table showing the results:

 <img class="aligncenter size-full wp-image-2766" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-1.09.07-PM.png" alt="" width="281" height="68" />